myspace7164/hackers-toolbox/README.md

 use info to obtain information and statistics about redis server use select to select the desired database use keys * to obtain all keys in a database

+### Structured Query Language (SQL)
+SQL injection is one of the most common types of SQL vulnerabilites A03:2021-Injection is the 2021 OWASP Top 10 classification for this vulnerability

+MySQL:
+Use # to comment out rest of a line

+### HTTP
+Code 404 given for not found errors

+### HTTPS
+standar port 445

+### Gobuster
+Tool to brute force directories on a webserver
+Use dir to discover directories